 Habitat Hunt – 3rd to 4th Grade

-ExCELLent Adventures – 5th Grade/7th Grade
+ExCELLent Adventures – 5th Grade and 7th Grade

-It’s Lonely At the Top – 6th to 8th Grade
+It’s Lonely at the Top – 6th to 8th Grade

-Come partake in a hands-on investigation to understand wind and water erosion and how these processes slowly shape Earth’s changing surface.
-Students, as small group scientists and engineers, will carry out a cause and effect investigation, analyze data, use math skills to measure/record changes, and construct an argument based on evidence.
-Students will then create and design a solution to determine, as a whole group, the best methods for controlling erosion.
-GPS: SKCS1-6, SKE2, MGSEK.MD.1-2, S1CS1-7, S1E2, MGSE1.MD.1-2, MGSE1.MD.4, S2CS1-7, S2E3, MGSE2.MD.1-5, MGSE2.MD.9-10, S3CS1-8, S3E1(d), MGSE3.MD.3-4, S5CS1-8, S5E1, MGSE5.MD.1-2
+Conduct a hands-on investigation of wind and water erosion, and how these processes slowly shape Earth’s changing surface.
+Students, as collaborative, small group scientists and engineers, will carry out a cause and effect investigation, analyze data, use math skills to measure/record changes, and construct an argument based on evidence.
+Students engineer their own solutions to determine, as a whole group, the best methods for controlling erosion.

 Pond Water Web – 3rd to 5th Grade

-Population Density and Biomass Study – 6th to 8th Grade and 8th Grade
+Population Density and Biomass Study – 6th to 8th Grade

-Fabulous Fibonacci (High School) – 9th to 12th Grade
+Fabulous Fibonacci – 6th to 12th Grade

-Putting Green into Goldberg – 9th to 12th Grade
+Green into Goldberg – 9th to 12th Grade